Updated: February 2, 2023

 While in the process of designing our home, I knew I wanted to switch it up and create a classic black and white bathroom.
 After decorating the majority of our home with white on white, I wanted to use black in this room!

 The Classic Black and White Kids Bathroom

 Money And Planning

 I looked high and low for modern black and white bathroom inspiration while building.
-Of course this meant I was on Pinterest pinning black and white kids bathrooms all the time! (do you follow me there?
+Of course, this meant I was on Pinterest pinning black and white kids bathrooms all the time!
+(Are you on Pinterest too?
 Come see what I’m pinning!)

-But that doesn’t meant I didn’t want it to be fun and cute.
-In the end, I came up with a simple design that stands out, and came in under budget.
+But that doesn’t mean I didn’t want it to be fun and cute.
+In the end, I came up with a simple design that stands out and came in under budget.

 The Details on This Classic Black and White Bathroom

 I love all the contrast we were able to work into this room – from the pop of the grout to the fun shower curtain!

 Our handles are from Amerock and you can find the matte black pulls here, and the little handles here.
 They are called “Blackrock”.
 I love the clean lines and the fun handles- these would be a cute way to upgrade a dresser, too.